-- My History with Anger and How I Finally Let Go of It, Part 1: Growing Up in a Household of Anger
+- My History With Anger and How I Let Go of It, Part 1: Growing Up in a Household of Anger

-New Release: Be a Better Me in 30 Days Program!
+New Release: Be a Better Me in 30 Days!

 “Celes, I just want to say that the simple methods you offer in 30BBM have been transformative for me, and I’m in my 50s.
 People are seeing more change faster than I can imagine.” — Carlene Byron, U.S.